-And then, they turned a corner from the ballroom to the refreshments room and came face-to-face with her, the girl of the auburn hair, incredible figure and blue gown he would rather see on a pile on his bedroom floor.
+And then they turned a corner from the ballroom to the refreshments room and came face-to-face with her—the girl of the auburn hair, incredible figure, and blue gown he would rather see in a pile on his bedroom floor.

 She emitted a startled “Oh!”

 “Ah, Miss Grey.
 We’d been hoping to find you,” Watson said grandly.

 It was Damien’s turn to choke.
 Miss Grey?
 This was Miss Grey?!

 Damien’s jaw might have dropped in shock.
 His wits most certainly fled.
 This was not the Miss Grey he had left and he could not reconcile the scrappy brat he had fled and the vivacious Goddess standing before him.